sporto/elm-tutorial/en/03-subs-cmds/02-commands.md

 ➊ `Random.generate` creates a command that will generate random numbers.
 This function requires the first argument to be a constructor for the message that will be fed back to our application.
 In this case our constructor is `OnResult`.

 So when the command is run Elm will call `OnResult` with the generated number, producing `OnResult 2` for example.
-Then __Html.App__ will feed this message back to application.
+Then __Html.program__ will feed this message back to application.

 In case you're wondering, `OnResult res` denotes a message, OnResult, containing an additional payload of information, the Integer 'res' in this case.
 This pattern is known as parameterized types.

 ---

-In a bigger application with many nested components we can potentially send many commands at once to __Html.App__.
+In a bigger application with many nested components we can potentially send many commands at once to __Html.program__.
 Take this diagram for example:

 ![Flow](02-commands.png)

 Here we collect commands from three different levels.
-At the end we send all these commands to __Elm.App__ to run.
+At the end we send all these commands to __program__ to run.